Albany Great Danes football: Bob Ford era

 In 2011, after 39 years of running the program, Ford's program would reach a major accomplishment.
 The Great Danes would finish the season 8-3 (7-1 in conference), despite starting the season 0-2.
 The team would finish the season as co-champions with Duquesne.
 However, because of a 38-10 victory against the Dukes earlier in the season, the Great Danes would win their first ever trip to the NCAA Division I Football Championship.
 They would play former NEC opponent and Big South Champions, the Stony Brook Seawolves in the first round of the tournament.
 They would lose 31-28, as the Seawolves came up with an interception at the goal-line with under a minute to play.
-Stony Brook coach Chuck Priore graduated from Albany, played for Bob Ford and was running back coach for Albany from 1983-85.
+Stony Brook coach Chuck Priore graduated from Albany, played for Bob Ford and was running back coach for Albany from 1983 to 1985.